Chief Justice of the United States

 William Mitchell developed a clinical program in 1973, one of the first schools in the nation to do so, and led the way with its legal writing, advocacy, and practicum programs.

 In 1980, the college, always responsive to the needs of students, began offering daytime classes and the option of full-time enrollment, in addition to its night classes.
 Day or night, William Mitchell’s classes were filled with a cross-section of students coming from established careers or straight from their undergraduate experiences.
+Access and flexibility were expanded again in 2013 when William Mitchell was granted a variance by the American Bar Association to provide the nation’s first-ever part on-campus/part online hybrid enrollment option.

 Today William Mitchell is still pioneering practical legal education and is recognized for its flexible, intellectually independent, experimental character established more than a century ago.